thephez/dash-docs/readme/Core Reference/P2P Network/Control Messages.md

 As of  Dash Core 0.14.0, elements in the extra payload section of DIP2-based special transactions are also compared against bloom filters.

-The following annotated hexdump of a transaction is from the [raw transaction format section][raw transaction format]; the elements which would be checked by the filter are emphasized in bold.
+The following annotated hexdump of a transaction is from the [raw transaction format section](core-ref-transactions-raw-transaction-format); the elements which would be checked by the filter are emphasized in bold.
 Note that this transaction's TXID (**`01000000017b1eab[...]`**) would also be checked, and that the outpoint TXID and index number below would be checked as a single 36-byte element.

 <pre><code>01000000 ...................................
 Version